Annie Zhuo, Contributing Writer

 So now you understand why traditional Chinese holidays like Chinese New Year, Lantern Festival, and, of course, Moon Festival seem to fall on different days every year on the Western calendar.

 Now before you jump online to find out the exact date for next year's Moon Festival, just know the Shen Yun 2021 calendar has got you covered.
 It's got both the Western calendar and the Chinese lunar calendar, including all those holidays you look forward to.
-Save 20% when you get the calendar bundle today!

 Every year since your group performing in the Tampa Bay area we are enjoying your wonderful, incredible show !
 Also, the information you’re spreading through 📧 and on Facebook are very interesting.